Felix Kroos

 Felix Kroos (born 12 March 1991) is a German former professional footballer who played as a midfielder.
 He played for Hansa Rostock, Werder Bremen, Union Berlin, and Eintracht Braunschweig and represented Germany at international levels U16 through U21.

-He is the younger brother of German International midfielder Toni Kroos.
+Early and personal life

+Kroos was born in Greifswald, Mecklenburg-Vorpommern; he was born five months after German reunification in what was once East Germany.
+His mother Britta was the East German champion in badminton, and his father Roland was a former footballer.
+His older brother Toni Kroos was also a footballer and midfielder, spending most of his career with FC Bayern Munich and Real Madrid and winning honours including the 2014 FIFA World Cup.

 Club career

 Early career

 Kroos began his career in 1997 at Greifswalder SC and was in summer 2002 scouted by Hansa Rostock.
 Kroos played for Hansa Rostock II for two seasons.
 Kroos made his professional debut in a third round German Cup match for Hansa Rostock against VfL Wolfsburg on 28 January 2009.
 He was substituted on in the 69th minute for Sebastian Svärd.
 Two days prior to the relegation of Hansa Rostock, Kroos announced his departure from the club.

 Werder Bremen

 Kroos signed a three-year contract for Werder Bremen on 15 June 2010.
 On 24 November 2010, he made his first-team debut during an away UEFA Champions League fixture against Tottenham Hotspur during which he gave away a penalty for a foul on Luka Modrić in a 3–0 loss.
 He finished the 2010–11 season with six matches played.
 He played in one match during the 2011–12.
 He made five appearances during the 2012–13 season.
 On 9 November 2013, he scored his first Bundesliga goal against Schalke 04 in an away match, which ended as a 3–1 defeat for Bremen.
 He finished the 2013–14 season with a goal in 20 matches played.
 He finished the 2014–15 season with 29 matches played.
 During the 2015–16 season, Kroos made nine appearances before moving to Union Berlin.